Feeding baby is a top stressor for new moms. I don’t need research to tell me that; I’ve seen it first-hand.

 My baby isn’t getting enough milk – gah!

 I can’t tell you how many times I’ve heard this.
-Yes, it is extremely worrisome to think you are starving your baby, but only 3% of women actually have an inadequate supply- and about 90% of women THINK they do.
-This self-doubt can really mess with your head.
+Yes, it’s extremely worrisome to think you aren’t making enough milk for your baby, and this kind of self-doubt can really mess with your head.

-Two things you can do to put your mind at ease:
+There are a few things that can help put your mind at ease:

 - You can always PUMP your milk to see exactly how much you are producing.
 Is it enough?
 Then feed your baby from a bottle.
 Don’t worry about nipple confusion unless you do this very frequently.
 Your baby is getting enough if he isn’t freaking out after finishing a nursing session and has 5-6+ wet diapers in a 24-hour period (after the first week).

-- You CAN augment with formula if you really need to.
+- You CAN augment with formula if you really need or want to.
 The purists will say NO!
 Don’t do this, but – oh my gawd – isn’t this SO MUCH BETTER than stressing about your baby starving?
 We have to be reasonable — and getting nutrients to baby is the number one priority here.
-The key is, if you give formula, YOU MUST PUMP in order to maintain/boost your supply.
+The key is, if you give formula, YOU MUST PUMP if you want to maintain/boost your supply.
 If you’re trying to increase your supply, pump for a few minutes AFTER you run dry.

-Pitfall: The slippery slope begins when moms start giving the baby formula and then DON’T pump.
-Do this a few times and you will diminish your supply.
+Pitfall: The slippery slope begins when moms start giving their babies formula and then DON’T pump.
+Do this a few times and you will, I promise you, diminish your supply.
 Don’t fall into this trap.
 Have someone remind you to pump if you are feeling too bleary-eyed and brain dead.
-Augment with formula only if/when you really have to.
-90% of moms won’t have to do it at all.
+Or don’t, and that’s cool too.

 The Big 3 Hairy Monsters of Breastfeeding

-I don’t know many moms who have not dealt with at least one of these issues at some point in her nursing career.
+I don’t know many moms who have not dealt with at least one of these issues at some point in their nursing careers.
 Know how to recognize the symptoms so you can treat it quickly to minimize your angst.

 Thrush is a yeast infection of the nipple and/or breast.
 It’s the result of a fungus that thrives on milk on the nipples and/or in the milk ducts.
 Your baby can get it too.
 In fact, you can pass it back and forth to each other (sweet!).